The Duat Text Editor

 Ui

 .
 This also goes for this page in the book.
 If you are not using some kind of nerd font in your browser, you will not be able to see the characters being displayed.
-For that, I will provide pictures.

 If you want to nerd-fontify your StatusLine

-, you should probably redefine
+, you can just redefine some of

-some of the status line parts:
+the status line parts:

-#![allow(unused)] fn main() { use duat::prelude::* fn file_fmt(file: &File) -> Text { let mut b = Text::builder(); if let Some(name) = file.name_set() { b.push(txt!("[file]{name}")); if !file.exists() { b.push(txt!("[file.new] ")); } else if file.text().has_unsaved_changes() { b.push(txt!("[file.unsaved] ")); } } else { b.push(txt!("[file.new.scratch]{} ", file.name()))); } b.build() } }
+#![allow(unused)] fn main() { use duat::prelude::*; fn name_txt(file: &File) -> Text { let mut b = Text::builder(); if let Some(name) = file.name_set() { b.push(txt!("[file]{name}")); if !file.exists() { b.push(txt!(" [file.new] ")); } else if file.text().has_unsaved_changes() { b.push(txt!(" [file.unsaved] ")); } } else { b.push(txt!(" [file.new.scratch]{} ", file.name())); } b.build() } }